ronakupadhyaya/Horizons-week-03/day3/warmup.md

   ![](img/mlab-1-signup.png)
 1. Open up your email account and verify your email address.
   ![](img/mlab-2-verify-email.png)
 1. Click `Create New` on the right side of the page to create a Database.
+If you see two "Create New" buttons, click the one next to "MongoDB Deployments".
   ![](img/mlab-3-create.png)
 1. Select `Single-node` and `Sandbox`
   ![](img/mlab-4-create.png)